 Each DSU is equal in value to one share of GM common stock and is fully vested upon grant but does not have voting rights.
 DSUs will not be available for disposition until after the director leaves the Board.
-After leaving the Board, the director will receive a cash payment or payments based on the number of DSUs in the director's account valued at the average daily closing market price for the quarter immediately any) for serving as a Committee Chair or Independent Lead Director into additional DSUs.
-The fees for a director who joins or leaves the Board or assumes additional responsibilities during the year are prorated for the director's period of service.
+After leaving the Board, the director will receive a cash payment or payments based on the number of DSUs in the director's account valued at the average daily closing market price for the quarter immediately preceding payment.

-preceding payment.
 Directors will be paid in a lump sum or in annual installments for up to five years, based on their deferral elections.
 All DSUs granted are rounded up to the nearest whole unit.
 Any portion of the retainer that is deferred into DSUs may also earn dividend equivalents, which are credited at the end of each calendar year to each director's account in the form of additional DSUs.
 DSUs granted are determined as follows:

-required or elected closing market price of our to be deferred each calendar year under the Director Compensation Plan DSUs Granted
+Amount of compensation required or elected to be deferred each calendar year under the Director Compensation Plan